Van-Ziegelstein/Shadow-Tune/README.md

 up to the user to provide a properly formatted `resources.assets.resS` file.
 (More information on how to create a custom version of this file can be found in the [wiki](https://github.com/Van-Ziegelstein/Shadow-Tune/wiki/FAQ)!)

-**Important:**

-This is the experimental gui version.
-It uses a local server and a browser-based interface (if an html form can already be called such) to hide the nasty commandline stuff.
-Development is still under way.

 ## Why does this exist?
 *Shadow-Tune* `1.0` was originally developed as part of the effort to bring the UGC campaign [CalFree in Chains](https://steamcommunity.com/sharedfiles/filedetails/?id=1239356669)